bterbs/ToDoList-PoweredByAsana/README.md

 ### Accessing the application

-"Log on to [http://localhost:5000](http://localhost:5000) to access the client front end.
-The Express server will be running on port 5000."
+Log on to [http://localhost:5000](http://localhost:5000) to access the client front end.
+The Express server will be running on port 5000.

 ### Using the application